donbright/font_to_svg/README.md

 font_to_svg
 ===========

-This library will create SVG path shapes from TrueType font files.
+This library will create SVG path shapes from TrueType(R) font files.

 ### Current Status